mgreenhough/PTT/Docs/FirmwareSpec.md

            6. The device now needs to record and store to non volatile memory under the current profile, the “TXstart” and “TXstop” commands for spoofing.
              - Prompt the user to “Press & Hold Transmit Button”.
              - If UART received, record the incoming UART _command and stop when >16 unchanged bits are received.
 SP.green(TXstart Received).
+             - Clip the command to 4 high bits after the last low bit to ensure complete stop bits at oversampled baud.
-             - Store as TXstart _command temporarily.
+             - Store as TXstart _command in non volatile memory under the current profile.
+SP.green(TXstart command recorded!)
              - If UART not received, Prompt user to “Release Transmit Button” and repeat step 5 times.
 If still not received, SP.red(Unable to read TX _command) and prompt user to retry or contact support.
 GUI returns to “LEARN” step 3 after 5 seconds.
              - Prompt user to “Release Transmit Button”.
              - If UART received, record the incoming UART _command and stop when >16 unchanged bits are received.
 SP.green(TXstop Received).
+             - Clip the command to 4 high bits after the last low bit to ensure complete stop bits at oversampled baud.
-             - Store as as TXstop _command temporarily.
+             - Store as TXstop _command in non volatile memory under the current profile.
+SP.green(TXstop command recorded!)
              - If UART not received, go back to start and repeat step 5 times.
 If still not received, SP.red(Unable to read TX _command) and prompt user to retry or contact support.
 GUI returns to “LEARN” step 3 after 5 seconds.
-             - Clip both commands to 1 bit after the last low bit and store to non volatile memory under the current profile.
-             - SP.green(TX Commands Recorded Successfuly!)

 -------------